OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Purpose: This way, AI systems will become easier to maintain, transferable, more reliable, and future-proof.

-  A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science and data scientists typically need to learn more about creating future-proof code that is easy to maintain and test.
+ A best practice is to mix data scientist profiles with software engineering profiles in teams, as software engineers typically need to learn more about data science, and data scientists generally need to learn more about creating future-proof, maintainable, and easily testable code.

   Another best practice is to extend existing software engineering processes and practices to AI development, instead of treating AI as something that requires a separate approach.